twodeadgirls/twodeadgirls.github.io/aboutme.md

   My artistic passion is documentary photography, which I use to document how landscapes influence social judgment, motivation, and behavior.
 A visual analysis- including still images and drawings offer understanding of cultural landscapes and how physical form influences social goals and political attitudes formed by the underlying physical-level experience.
   Specifically I am interested in researching ethnically segregated communities by investigating interactions between intrapersonal processes (e.g., emotion, social cognition, motivation, attitudes, and belief systems) and social behavior (e.g., persuasion, communication, decision making, stereotyping, political behavior, and intergroup cooperation or conflict) in the American South.
 Increasingly deep learning and artificial intelligence enables us to distill data making connections between place and thought.

-  <p>I'm a self-taught photographer, introduced to the medium while in graduate school and studying the works of <a href="https://en.wikipedia.org/wiki/J._B._Jackson">J.B.
+  <p>My photography is self-taught, introduced to the medium while in graduate school and studying the works of <a href="https://en.wikipedia.org/wiki/J._B._Jackson">J.B.
 Jackson</a>.

 <p>Some of my inspirations from psychology are <a href="https://en.wikipedia.org/wiki/Jacques_Lacan">Jaques Lacan</a>, <a href="https://en.wikipedia.org/wiki/Carl_Rogers">Carl Rogers</a> Seligman's <a href="https://www.huffingtonpost.com/david-sze/the-father-of-positive-ps_b_7600226.html">Perma model</a> and photographers <a href="https://en.wikipedia.org/wiki/Walker_Evans">Walker Evans</a>, <a href="https://en.wikipedia.org/wiki/Robert_Capa">Robert Capa</a>, <a href="https://en.wikipedia.org/wiki/Diane_Arbus">Diane Arbus</a> and <a href="https://www.williamalbertallard.com/">William Allard</a>.

   <br  />
 <p>
 <strong>Equipment</strong>
- <p>I use the Fuji XPro2(stills) and XT-3(video) and <a href="https://www.fujifilmusa.com/products/digital_cameras/x-lenses/">their fixed x series lenses- 16/23/35/56</a>.
+ <p>Eqquipment used is a Fuji XPro2 (stills) and XT-3 (video) along with <a href="https://www.fujifilmusa.com/products/digital_cameras/x-lenses/">their fixed x series lenses- 16/23/35/56</a>.
 Fuji’s system is small weatherproof and very durable.
 It's sensor captures a gorgeous spectrum of color.
    Seasonally I work as a mountain guide in the wilderness of the San Juan mountains of Colorado between 10 and 14 thousand feet in elevation so my camera must fit in a backpack, be lightweight and work in any weather condition.
-Also critical the Fuji system is very usable by horseback.
 Digitally I keep things minimal using an iPad pro, editing kept to a minimum.
 With the iPad I've found I can use open source software, Jekyll and Github to maintain this page to record my ideas.
 The core idea is mobile and self reliant, not needing electricity except what a backpack based solar unit can provide and avoid the use of a laptop or desktop.
 If I can't do all I need to do on the hood of my truck then it does'nt work.

    <br  />